-18 3.1 Case formalization
+3.1 Case formalization

-19 Case formalization is the process of extracting and describing each individual case in a formal way, so that the case can be retrieved by a corresponding case-based reasoning method.
-20 21 Among the parts of a case, the case problem consists of a set of factors describing the 22 contextual information associated with the case.
-This set of factors is quantified using a set of 23 quantitative attributes that are directly involved in case-based reasoning.
+Case formalization is the process of extracting and describing each individual case in a formal way, so that the case can be retrieved by a corresponding case-based reasoning method.
+Among the parts of a case, the case problem consists of a set of factors describing the contextual information associated with the case.
+This set of factors is quantified using a set of quantitative attributes that are directly involved in case-based reasoning.
 It is of crucial importance to design and quantify these factors properly for case-based reasoning.
-The 24 25 solution part of a case records the candidate problem-solving result of the case-based 26 reasoning and does not participate in the reasoning procedure.
-The case output is an optional 27 part of the description that is used to record the status of factors describing the case problem 28 after the case occured (Kolodner, 1993).
-Therefore, the key to designing a case-based 29 formalization of DTA application-context knowledge is how to choose and quantify a set of 30 factors influencing DTA algorithm selection and parameter setting to describe the case 31 problem appropriately.
+The solution part of a case records the problem's solution used for this case, which could be provided as the result of the case-based reasoning and does not participate in the reasoning procedure.
+The case output is an optional part of the description that is used to record the status of factors describing the case problem after the case occurred (Kolodner, 1993).
+Therefore, the key to designing a case-based formalization of DTA application-context knowledge is choosing